stevencox/tycho/README.md

 * **Microservice**: We really like Kompose but wanted an end to end Python 12-factory style OpenAPI microservice.
 * **Lifecycle Management**: Tycho treats distributed systems as programs whose entire lifecycle can be programmatically managed via an API.
 * **Pluggable Orchestrators**: Tycho abstracts clients from the orchestrator.
 When we plug in a docker-compose orchestrator, teams will be able to start with compose and migrate to Kubernetes or other orchestrators.
+* **Policy**: Tycho anticipates incorporating a policy definition and enforcement layer to allow roles, network policy, and other concerns to be woven into a deployment.

+## Prior Art

+This work relies on or is motivated by these foundations:
+* **Kubernetes**: Widely deployed, highly programmable, horizontally scalable container orchestration platform.
+* **Kompose**: Automates conversion of Docker Compose to Kubernetes.
+Written in Go, does not provide an API.
+Supports Docker Compose to Kubernetes only.
+* **Docker**: Pervasive Linux containerization tool chain enabling programmable infrastructure and portability.
+* **Docker-compose**: Syntax and tool chain for executing distributed systems of containers.
+* **Docker Swarm**: Docker only container orchestration platform with minimal adoption.

 ## Quick Start
 samples/jupyter-datascience.yml: